 For me, what I love most about my job is that I get to make real, tangible changes in people’s lives, help improve their quality of life, give them confidence and ultimately allow them to live a longer more meaningful life.
 I don’t need any time to think about this.
 It’s ingrained in who I am 🙂

 Here’s the thing: personal training is a profession.
 It’s not just a job where you show up, do a shift for 8hrs and then leave.
-Moreover, PT school provides graduates with a foundation of knowledge to allow them to start their careers, but, just like every other profession, you need to constantly learn and be aware of developments in the field.
+Moreover, schools that certify trainers only provide graduates with a foundation of knowledge to allow them to start their careers.
+Just like every other profession, you need to constantly learn and be aware of developments in the field.

 To me this is a big deal so to further my knowledge I have joined the Personal Training Collective, an organization committed to providing trainers with educational workshops, expertise and knowledge to become the best possible trainers!
 I also have access to a nutritionist, an exercise physiologist and a life coach – so when my clients are training with me, they also have access to expertise that goes beyond just me, and in all areas described above!
 And yeah, I am paying an (expensive!) membership for it, but it’s proof of my commitment to provide my clients with the best!